WilliamTakeshi/elixir_reasonml_food_delivery_service/README.md

 # Food Delivery

-The project is divided in front and back end.
+The project is divided in frontend and backend.

-The front-end is written in reasonML and the back-end in elixir
+The frontend is written in ReasonML and the backend in Elixir

+## Instructions

+The instructions are divided in `frontend/README.md` and `backend/README.md`